 For additional information about Berkeley’s application and selection process, please see the transfer brochure online.

 Applicants must complete a minimum of 60 UC-transferable semester units by the end of spring term prior to fall admission.
 Applicants with excessive transferable semester units (89 or more from a four-year institution or those who complete coursework at a community college and then transfer to a four-year institution) are ineligible for admission.

 Transfer applicants must meet UC admissions requirements, which are detailed online at the University of California’s admissions website.
 In addition, applicants must satisfy the general requirements for admission to Berkeley, as well as the lower-division required courses for their intended major, as listed on ASSIST.
 The undergraduate degree requirements can be found in the College of Engineering Undergraduate Guide.
 Please note, the Intersegmental General Education Transfer Curriculum (IGETC) offered at California community colleges is not accepted by the College of Engineering.

-If they would like to complete suitable courses prior to admission, transfer applicants are encouraged to visit our page on humanities and social sciences requirements for more information.
+Transfer students who would like to complete suitable breadth courses prior to admission are encouraged to visit our page on humanities and social sciences requirements for more information.

 The Office of Undergraduate Admissions has established course equivalencies, or articulation agreements, with California community colleges (see ASSIST).
 In cases where formal equivalencies have not been established, ASSIST can be used as a guide to determine what required courses must be completed prior to admission.